-Overall, the <NAME> County partially met expectations in this area.
+Overall, the <NAME> County School District partially met expectations in this area.
 The Design and Construction Services and Financial and Business Services Division both demonstrated program organizational structures with clearly defined units, minimal overlapping functions, and administrative layers that minimize costs.
-However, these program organizational structure attributes were lacking for the Application Development Department within the Information Technology Division, where nonsupervisory staff were placed into the supervisor labor category and they have no supervisory responsibility.
-Adequate leadership and management positions were in place for the Services.
-Design and Construction the Information Technology Division, and Financial and Business Services Division.
+However, these program organizational structure attributes were lacking for the Application Development Department within the Information Technology Division, where non-supervisory staff were placed into the supervisor labor category and they have no supervisory responsibility.
+Adequate leadership and management positions were in place for the Design and Construction Services. the Information Technology Division, and Financial and Business Services Division.
 Overall, vacancy rates were 9 percent or below for Design and Construction Services, the Information Technology Division, and the Financial Services Division, which will have primary fund oversight if the referendum passes.
-Of the individual position titles that were evaluated, heating/air conditioning (HAR) mechanics have been the most difficult for the County to fill.
+Of the individual position titles that were evaluated, heating/air conditioning (HAR) mechanics have been the most difficult for the school district to fill.
 The current vacancy rate for this position is 21 percent, which results in substantial work order backlogs to address equipment repair.
-The County reported that wage rates for HAR mechanics are often not competitive with the local Jacksonville labor market, which results in frequent turnover.
-The County often uses contract services to mitigate this issue. <VENDOR> recommends that a compensation and classification study be performed to address staff assigned to the wrong labor category and funds be identified to increase wages for HAR mechanics. <VENDOR> recommends that the County identify funds to raise wage levels to offer more competitive salaries for HAR mechanic positions to avoid further disruption to Design and Construction Services. <VENDOR> recommends the County conduct a compensation and classification study to address issues such as salary levels and job Additionally, classifications. <VENDOR> recommends that the County conduct a study of the reasonableness of current staffing levels for specific types of positions to include comparisons with peer counties, use of other benchmarks, and staffing formulas.
+The school district reported that wage rates for HAR mechanics are often not competitive with the local Jacksonville labor market, which results in frequent turnover.
+The school district often uses contract services to mitigate this issue. <VENDOR> recommends that a compensation and classification study be performed to address staff assigned to the wrong labor category and funds be identified to increase wages for HAR mechanics. <VENDOR> recommends that the school district identify funds to raise wage levels to offer more competitive salaries for HAR mechanic positions to avoid further disruption to Design and Construction Services. <VENDOR> recommends the school district conduct a compensation and classification study to address such as salary levels and issues iob classifications.
+Additionally, <VENDOR> recommends that the County conduct a study of the reasonableness of current staffing levels for types of positions to specific include comparisons with peer counties, use of other benchmarks, and staffing formulas.